biocore/emperor/doc/source/formats.rst

 versions of QIIME <= 1.8.0 generate this file when you execute `principale_coordinates.py`):

-- The first line has a header for each of the dimensions.
+- The first line is the header for each of the dimensions.
 - For each of the samples in your dataset you'll find a line with a sample identifier and its value at each dimension.
 If you have 7 samples you should expect to see 7 lines with coordinates spanning through 7 dimensions.